keycloak/keycloak/js/README.md

 ## Data processing

 Red Hat may process information including business contact information and code contributions as part of its participation in the project, data is processed in accordance with [Red Hat Privacy Statement](https://www.redhat.com/en/about/privacy-policy).

+To speed up the build process, the following build flag can be used to disable the processing of these modules:

+    -Dskip.npm